rails/rails/guides/source/routing.md

 end
 ```

 Nested routes allow you to capture this relationship in your routing.
-If you can add this nested route declaration:
+If you add this nested route declaration:

 ```ruby
 resources :magazines do